Skip to main content

 Visiting Glaumbær

-The museum is open daily from late May to late September.
-Reduced hours apply in April, early May, and October, and the museum is generally closed from late October to March, though visits can be arranged by contacting the museum in advance.
-A café operates from Áshús during the summer season.
+The museum is open daily from late May to late September, with reduced hours in April, early May, and October.
+From late October through March it is generally closed, though visits can be arranged by contacting the Skagafjörður Heritage Museum in advance.
+Admission prices and current opening hours are listed on the official Glaumbær website.

 Other attractions near Glaumbær farm & museum